 Last, you should be able to speak to the listing agent and fully understand the home selling process from the moment you sign your listing agreement until the day of closing, before you even decide to move ahead with that person.
-Conversationally, a listing agent should be able to answer the majority of the questions ask while sitting at your kitchen table or on Skype/Face Time.
+Conversationally, a listing specialist should be able to answer the majority of the questions ask while sitting at your kitchen table or on Skype/Face Time.
 A great real estate agent will provide, usually without asking, an estimated seller’s net sheet so you fully understand your closing costs and how much you can expect to receive in net proceeds at closing.
-That listing agent will also provide a sample sales contract so you can review it prior to an offer coming in and be able to make more of a stress free decision when the offer comes in.
+That specialist will also provide a sample sales contract so you can review it prior to an offer coming in and be able to make more of a stress free decision when the offer comes in.

 Information Based Listing Agent

 Remember, there isn’t any one item that should be the deciding factor but a culmination of items combined that help you reach a comfort level with the real estate agent who best fits you, the neighborhood and your individual property.